Create sensor object types with Ontology Manager

 1. Choose to Save the edits to the object type from upper right corner of the screen to view the changes in the Ontology and throughout the platform.

-Now, we are ready to use the Flight Sensor and Flight object types in an operational context.
+Now, you are ready to use the Flight Sensor and Flight object types in an operational context.
 Proceed in the documentation to learn how to use sensor object type time series data in Workshop and Quiver.

 Configuration for Is enum? is not required for our example use case.
 Is deprecated and Sparkline preview properties should be ignored.